What the Heck is ARIA? A Beginner's Guide to ARIA for Accessibility

 Brief Description: While acting as the foundation for all other roles, abstract roles are utilized by browsers and should not be used in code.
 Instead, they are used to give roles their meaning in context and help with the addition of new roles.

-How does it get used by the AT user?
+How does it get used by the user?
 Abstract roles are in the background and shouldn’t be adjusted.

 Document structure roles